-[Comment to Article 7: Various Signatories have created their own approaches to results management.
-While the various approaches have not been entirely uniform, many have proven to be fair and effective systems for results management.
-The Code does not supplant each of the Signatories' results management systems.
-This Article does, however, specify basic principles in order to ensure the fundamental fairness of the results management process which must be observed by each Signatory.
+54 [Comment to Article 7: Various Signatories have created their own approaches to Results Management.
+While the various approaches have not been entirely uniform, many have proven to be fair and effective systems for Results Management.
+The Code does not supplant each of the Signatories' Results Management systems.
+This Article does and the International Standard for Results Management do, however, specify basic principles in order to ensure the fundamental fairness of the Results Management process which must be observed by each Signatory.
 The specific anti-doping rules of each Signatory shall be consistent with these basic principles.
 Not all anti-doping proceedings which have been initiated by an Anti-Doping Organization need to go to hearing.
 There may be cases where the Athlete or other Person agrees to the sanction which is either mandated by the Code or which the Anti-Doping Organization considers appropriate where flexibility in sanctioning is permitted.
 In all cases, a sanction imposed on the basis of such an agreement will be reported to parties with a right to appeal under Article 13.2.3 as provided in Article 14.2.2 and published as provided in Article 14.3.2.]

-&lt;sup>37 [Drafting Note to Article 7: Much of the detail contained in the current version of Article 7 will be contained in the International Standard for Results Management and Hearings.
-For purposes of this draft, we have not attempted to delete the language that will be moved to the International Standard.]
+55 [Drafting Note to Article 7: Much of the detail contained in the current version of Article 7 will be contained in the International Standard for Results Management and Hearings.]

-&lt;sup>3438 [Comment to Article 7.1: In some cases, the procedural rules of the Anti-Doping Organization which initiated and directed the Sample collection may specify that results management will be handled by another organization (e.g., the Athlete's National Federation).
+56 [Comment to Article 7.1: In some cases, the procedural rules of the Anti-Doping Organization which initiated and directed the Sample collection may specify that results management will be handled by another organization (e.g., the Athlete's National Federation).
 In such event, it shall be the Anti-Doping Organization's responsibility to confirm that the other organization's rules are consistent with the Code.]